 Ozempic is one of the brand names for the generic drug semaglutide.
-Ozempic/semaglutide is prescribed to help support blood sugar management and weight loss in adults.

 This medication works by activating the GLP–1 hormone receptor, which helps the body make more insulin and decrease sugar in the bloodstream.